What A SEO Performance Report Card Should Have?

 It’s the same mistake we are making that our Indian Cricket Team makes in a losing game.
 They focus on player rather than a team.
 A streak of sixes could save your over but not necessarily your total team score.
 In short, we all make the mistake of digging deeper in the performance and focus on the big-picture.
 Likewise, we only take a higher page ranking as a positive sign for SEO and stay merry.
 In the process, we are missing a whole lot of parameters to improve overalls.

-Here are some suggestions to consider while you fabricate a SEO Performance Report Card:
+Here are some suggestions to consider while you fabricate an SEO Report Card:

 Usually, a report on a PageRank7 link for a site is a reason to be disappointing, especially for someone who’s a fan of 10 on 10 PageRank (most likely your client will be that person).
 But that’s utterly wrong to base your SEO on this parameter.
 Link volume or any other surface level SEO metrics should never be a stand-alone measure.
 Firstly, explain your client that since these parameters are core KPIs based only around revenue and sales, and it may not be giving the right SEO performance report.